Retirement Living Hub

 Mastering Fundamental Shots and Techniques

-• The Forehand Drive: This is often your most powerful groundstroke.
-Swing through the ball with a smooth, controlled motion, transferring your weight forward.
-Keep your paddle face slightly open to lift the ball over the net.
+• The Forehand Drive: This is probably my most natural shot.
+It feels good to swing through the ball smoothly.
+I try to keep my paddle face slightly open to get it over the net.

 An active senior man in athletic wear stretches on an outdoor pickleball court.